vignesh46/my_docs/README.md

             }
         }

         // 3.
-Write all extracted text to a single output file writeTextToFile(outputFilePath, extractedTexts);
+Concatenate all extracted text and write it to a single output file writeTextToFile(outputFilePath, extractedTexts);
     }